jsphotos205/Kentucky_Poverty_Rate/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html).

 ### Steps for installation:

-From your terminal at your desired location within your file structure run:
+From your terminal at your desired location within your computer's file structure run:

 `git clone https://github.com/jsphotos205/kentucky_poverty_rate.git`